-One strength of the study is its large sample size, and its nationwide coverage and prospective design are also strengths (9,11).
+strengths (9,11).
 Notably, we had access to a mandatory nationwide birth registry, the MBRN, which allowed us to investigate an extended range of possible risk factors and to obtain records of chronic disorders (9).
 Using data from both the MBRN and MoBa allowed us to obtain a more complete picture of a woman's health status during pregnancy and, specifically, of her thyroid disorder.
 The use of these two data sources represents an important advantage over previous studies.
-Another strength is that self-reported medication use may more closely reflect actual medication use compared to, for example, prescription records (26).
-In the MoBa Q1, the women's recall about past and/or concurrent illness was indication-specific, which enhances recollection and limits the risk of misclassification (27).
+Another strength is that self-reported medication use may more closely reflect actual medication use compared with, for example, prescription records (27).
+In the MoBa Q1, the women's recall of past and/or concurrent illness was indicationspecific, which enhances recollection and limits the risk of misclassification (28).
 Subgroup and sensitivity analyses validated the robustness of our findings.
-The use of proper imputation analysis, rather than simply excluding missing data, leads to less biased estimates (18) and can be considered another strength of the study.
+The use of proper imputation analysis, rather than simply excluding missing data, leads to less biased estimates (19) and can be considered another strength of the study.

 A potential limitation of the study is the unavailability of biomarkers to determine the severity of hypothyroidism.
-However, the prevalence of hypothyroidism in the present study mirrored the prevalence of overt hypothyroidism in the general birthing population, suggesting that this limitation may not be an important concern.
-The relatively low participation rate of 41%, as well as the participation of healthier women than the general birthing population, may have led to selection bias (9,11).
+However, the prevalence of hypothyroidism in the present study mirrored the prevalence of overt hypothyroidism in the general birth population, suggesting that this limitation may not be an important concern.
+The relatively low participation rate of 41%, as well as the participation of healthier women than the general birth population, may have led to selection bias (9,11).
 Smoking and a negative pregnancy history were borderline associated with discontinuation, and women with these characteristics were underrepresented in MoBa; thus, we might have underestimated the true discontinuation rate in this population.
 Finally, we cannot rule out that there might be other unmeasured factors, such as maternal behavioral traits, psychological correlates or personality traits (8), that may have impacted our results.